phansch/mini_rfc_for_cargo_lint_configuration/README.md

 art includes at least [Rubocop's `inherit_from` setting][rubocop_inherit] and [eslint's `extend` setting][eslint_inherit].

-TODO: Change paragraph intro:
-Rust is different compared to other languages because we have the built-in lints (via `cargo check`) and then tool lints which use the same mechanism but through a different command line interface.
-For users it may not be immedeately clear that both commands work with the same underlying system.
-Therefore, new users may not expect to be able to configure tool lints through a Cargo configuration file.

 Additionally, one might argue that `Cargo.toml` is part of Cargo, which should just be concerned about package management and not lint configuration.
 However, Cargo is currently the only tool available that interfaces with `rustc` and offers a way to configure interfacing with rustc.

+For users it may also not be immedeately clear that both `cargo check` and `cargo clippy` work with the same underlying lint system and they may not expect to be able to configure tool lints through a Cargo configuration file.
+This is because other programming language ecosystems usually have completely separate tools for their lints.
+See the _Prior art and Rust_ section above for a small discussion of this problem.

 If we find a solution to `Cargo.toml` not being sharable accross projects, we consider it to be the best approach mainly because the file is already present